ALL-STAR WEEKEND 2017

 Q: How can a global retail brand encourage their consumers to go beyond buying products, and take action to gain awareness for equality during All-Star Weekend?

-A: Create a series of impactful, interactive spaces that invite visitors to become part of the Equality campaign, celebrate the game, and create dynamic product launches.
+A: By creating a series of impactful, interactive spaces that invite visitors to become part of the Equality campaign, celebrate the game, and create dynamic product launches.

 Traditionally, NBA All-Star Weekend is a time for Nike to celebrate basketball with new products.
 It’s one of their biggest sales events of the year.
 This year, they wanted something different.
 With All-Star Weekend 2017 still all about the celebration of the game, there was also a need to shift the consumers’ focus from driving sales, to the unique way sport teaches us about one another: enter, Nike’s Equality campaign.
 With the launch of this campaign, Nike sought to emphasize the importance of Black History Month, and create an equal vision between their athletes, and the fans.